Undervalued Stock Scanner 2.0: From Spreadsheet Automation to Scalable Python Pipelines

 - Monitor held positions for red flags

-- Generate on-demand fundamental snapshots
+- Generate on-demand snapshots of stock fundamentals

 Raw sector CSV exports are placed into predefined input folders.
 From there, the scripts automatically retrieve all relevant files, process them in batch, apply screening and statistical logic, and export Excel outputs into designated destination folders.
 Those outputs then serve as clean, structured data sources for the Power BI dashboards.